nidhhoggr/agentInfer/README.md

   * the state is a store of all of the current data being processed.
   * it provides context that modules can be dependent upon.

+* Fingerprint

+  * stores unique values about the agent such as name age etc. A way to decouple from the fact storag.

 * Sense of Environment

-  * the default environment is a virtual agent using the chat box
+  * the default environment is the sreaming cmd php-cli script which processes STDIN and STDOUT from the shell

 * Self Actualization